kmwallio/ThiefMD/CONTRIBUTING.md

 * [beta](https://github.com/kmwallio/ThiefMD/tree/beta): The beta branch is where most feature work is branched from or winds up.
 This branch should remain mostly stable.
 * [master](https://github.com/kmwallio/ThiefMD): This is the branch we release off of.
 This branch must remain usable.

+Please make sure your code changes build and run when [packaged as a flatpak](/flatpak-packaging.md).

 ## Feature Screenshots

 Try to take screenshots using the default GNOME Adwaita Theme and Icons.